GoogleCloudPlatform/community/tutorials/cloud-run-with-pomerium-for-end-user-access/index.md

 ## DNS

-Pomerium and end-users need known hostnames to interact with.
+Pomerium and end users need known hostnames to interact with.
 To provide this, set up [Custom Domain Mappings](https://cloud.google.com/run/docs/mapping-custom-domains) for each service.

 ### Service names